 Pop star Lorde’s decision to cancel her scheduled concert in Israel has sparked some fierce reactions, even if most of them were expected.

 The 21-year-old New Zealand native’s move earned praise from proponents of the Boycott, Divestment and Sanctions movement, who said she was taking a stand for the Palestinians.
 Meanwhile, a range of Israel supporters — from this group of entertainment industry executives to Australia’s version of the Anti-Defamation League — said Lorde’s cancellation sends the wrong message and does not promote coexistence.

 Lorde is far from the first artist to take political considerations into account when deciding whether or not to perform in the Jewish state.
 A multitude of musicians from around the world have faced criticism and pressure over their decisions involving Israel in recent years.
 Here’s a look at how some prominent ones dealt with the issue in 2017.

 Radiohead was hit with a flurry of criticism from both fans and high-profile artists when they scheduled a concert in Israel.
 But the English rock band chose to disregard a letter signed by boycott movement leaders and ended up playing their longest show in over a decade at Tel Aviv’s Hayarkon Park in July.
 Thom Yorke, the group’s frontman, called those pushing a boycott “disrespectful.”

 “You’re not bringing people together.
-You’re not encouraging dialogue or a sense of understanding,” he told Rolling Stone magazine.
+You’re not encouraging dialogue or a sense of understanding,” he told Rolling Stone in June.

 The somber Australian rocker performed with his band, The Bad Seeds, in Tel Aviv in November.
 He revealed at a press conference that he was motivated to perform there after being asked to sign onto an artists’ pledge to boycott Israel.